 Mackerel are some of my family's favorite table fare, and my mission was to bring home a few to eat.
 They travel in schools of thousands, but they are always moving; chasing schools of anchovies up and down Korea’s East Coast.
 Being able to cast a long way greatly increases your chances of success.
 I digress.
-I needed the right tool for the job, and that came in the form of an inshore casting setup- a longer than average spinning rod (eight and a half feet), an extra high gear spinning reel (designed to cast braided line; maybe that is all spinning reels?), and some 30 g metal jigs.
+I needed the right tool for the job, and that came in the form of an inshore casting setup- a longer than average spinning rod (eight and a half feet), an extra high gear spinning reel (designed to cast braided line), and some 30 g metal jigs.
 These are the tools of the trade for inshore fishing in Korea.

 I found a great little fishing store in the Mokho area of Donghae called Seoul Fishing.
 Seoul Fishing is run by a husband and wife who finish each other’s sentences.
 We were able to communicate in a mix of English and Korean.
 The store owners (I should have gotten their names) working in unison, gathered up all the necessary items.
 I had one request- I wanted a rod manufactured in Korea, and they suggested the NS Darkhorse II (the perfect rod of a novice inshore angler).
 They paired that with a Diawa Legalis 3000 reel.
 I was pleased as punch.
 The gentleman owner finished the transaction by teaching me the fg knot (the holy grail of braid to mono connections).
 I was ready.